-Ar is the reduced contact area of the sliding surface whose centroid is the point through which NSd acts with the total eccentricity et, which is caused by both mechanical and geometrical effects.
-Ar shall be calculated on the basis of the theory of plasticity assuming a rectangular stress block (see Annex I of this ETA).
-For guides eccentricity can be neglected.
+A{Γ} reduced contact area of the sliding surface whose centroid is the point through which N{Sd} acts with the total eccentricity e_t , which is caused by both mechanical and geometrical effects.
+A{Γ} shall be calculated on the basis of the theory of plasticity assuming a uniform stress block (see Annex H).
+For guides, the eccentricity can be neglected.

-NOTE: The $\gamma_m$ value should be given in NDP (national determined parameter).
-In absence of NDP the recommended value is $\gamma_m = 1.4$ .
+NOTE: The γ_m value should be given in NDP (national determined parameter).
+In absence of NDP the recommended value is $\gamma_m = 1.4$.

-For ROBO®SLIDE L2 sheets with smallest dimension "L" or "a" $\geq$ 100 mm, contact areas A and Ar shall be taken as the gross area without deduction for the area of the dimples.
-For sheets with "L" or "a" < 100 mm the area of the dimples shall be deducted from the gross area.
+For ROBO®SLIDE L2 sheets with smallest dimension L or $a \ge 100$ mm (acc. to Fig. G.2) larger or equal to 100 mm, contact areas A and A_r shall be taken as the gross area without deduction for the area of the dimples.
+For sheets with L or a smaller than 100 mm the area of the dimples shall be deducted from the gross area.